 Traditionally, the primary purpose of these tools has been document, file and project collaboration.
 Key web conferencing features were desktop sharing, application sharing and file sharing.
 In other words, a web conference is where you pulled parties together online to annotate a document, view a project in progress or get a walkthrough of a new website, software design, training procedure, etc.

-While web conferencing featured audio connections and also rudimentary video streaming capabilities, the focus was on the content being shared, and the features were designed accordingly.
-Web conferences were and continue to be primarily accessed through desktops and laptops, requiring little additional investment, although as mobile devices and remote work have become more common, smartphones and tablets are increasingly popular methods for joining web conferencing meetings.
+While the best web conferencing services offered featured audio connections and also rudimentary video streaming capabilities, the focus was on the content being shared, and the features were designed accordingly.
+Web conferences were and continue to be primarily accessed through desktops and laptops.
+These online meetings required little additional investment, although as mobile devices and remote work have become more common, smartphones and tablets are increasingly popular methods for joining web conferencing meetings.

 While many organizations still utilize room-based video systems, and new software integrations are continually being developed to bring new collaboration technologies into those systems, the transition to cloud-based collaboration applications has made it just as common to have a video conference on a laptop, desktop or mobile device.